Azure/Azure-Sentinel/Solutions/Recorded Future Identity/Playbooks/readme.md

 - on a periodic basis, query Recorded Future identity intelligence (via "Credential Search" Action) for any "new" employee credentials that may have been exposed.
 - when suspicious employee behavior is noticed (e.g. logins from uncommon geographic locations, or large downloads of information during non business hours), query Recorded Future identity intelligence (via "Credential Lookup" Action) to check if that user has had credentials exposed in prior dumps or malware logs.

-Possible remediations include password resets, user privilege revocation, and user quarantining.
+Possible remediation include password resets, user privilege revocation, and user quarantining.
 Advanced teams may also choose to flag users suspected of takeover by a threat actor to track usage through their system.

 2. **Customer ("External" use case)**